 Evan Williams Kentucky Straight Bourbon contains definite notes of chocolate with subtly of cherry, but very understated.
 There is an underlying hush of peach that rises on the palate as the warmth begins to surround.
 The bourbon is thin rather than sweet and caramely with round vanilla notes.
 It is smooth around the edges with a hint of mocha and cinnamon spice.
 Easily sipped as is or with a cube or two of ice to open up the aroma.
 Makes a great mixer for bourbon cocktails and the price is exceedingly appropriate for mixability as well.

-Wild Cherry – created by Cheri Loughlin
+Wild Cherry – recipe by Cheri Loughlin, The Intoxicologist

 1/4 ounce B&B Liqueur

 Place cherries and B&B Liqueur in a mixing glass.
 Muddle.
 Add bourbon and ice.
 Shake vigorously to blend and chill.
 Strain into an Old Fashioned glass over fresh ice.
 Garnish with fresh cherry.

 The hint of fresh fruit cherry with gentle notes of sweetness does not overpower this drink.
 This is an excellent way to bring the fresh cocktail experience to bourbon.
 There is no reason why Cachaca and Rum tropical drink recipes should have all the summer fresh fruit fun.
 The Wild Cherry is simple, easy to make, beautiful to behold and luscious to consume.